The Water Horse: Legend of the Deep: Box office

 The film was a moderate box office success and grossed about $9 million during its opening weekend.
 As of October 2010, the film has grossed a total of $103,071,443 worldwide due to gaining about $40.4 million in the United States and about $62.1 million in foreign countries, according to the website Box Office Mojo.

-Home video
+Home media

-The film was released on DVD and Blu-ray on 8 April 2008, with 646,841 units sold in the opening weekend for a total of $12,678,084.
-As of 2012, 1,611,757 units had been sold for a total of $30,598,707.
+The film was released on DVD and Blu-ray on 8 April 2008 by Sony Pictures Home Entertainment.